text-gen/text-gen.com/_notes/Context available for templates.md

 ## Context available for templates

+> [!summary] Template engine
+ For more information about the template engine, please see [handlebarsjs](https://handlebarsjs.com/)

+> [!warning] Template engine
-The included information is configurable in the settings of the plugin.
+> The included information is optional in the settings of the plugin.
 See [[Considered Context]].

 ### title
 The `title` of the document.